How to Create Permanent Marker Art Stones — Easy Step-by-Step Guide

 Tips & Troubleshooting

 - 1If you make a mistake with the permanent marker, you can sometimes lift the ink with a little rubbing alcohol on a cotton swab before it fully dries.
+This requires a delicate touch, but it can save a design from a minor error.

 - 3For a more vibrant and blended effect, try layering colors before applying the rubbing alcohol.
+For instance, draw a red circle and then a yellow circle slightly overlapping it, then apply alcohol to see the orange blend.

 - 4If you want your art stones to be weather-resistant for outdoor use, the clear acrylic sealant is highly recommended.
+It acts as a protective barrier against rain, sun, and general wear and tear, ensuring your artwork lasts longer.

 Related Activities You Might Enjoy